Quickstart: Create an Azure Database for MySQL - Flexible Server using Azure CLI

 Clean up resources

-If you don't need these resources for another quickstart/tutorial, you can delete them by doing the following command:
+If you don't need to use the resources that you created for this article in another quickstart or tutorial, you can delete them by running the following command:

 az group delete --name myresourcegroup